t27/highlights-convert/README.md

 ## Kindle Highlights/Notes conversion

-1. Using the Android or iOS apps, export your notes to an email.
-The kindle app attaches a html file of your highlights
+1. Using the Kindle Android or iOS apps, for each book, export your notes to an email.
+The kindle app attaches an html file of your highlights
 2. Use this html file and the KindleConverter module to convert the highlights to json

 Special thanks to @sawyerh for the kindle-email-to-json package, from which the Kindle Converter was derived